Almond Cocoa Powder Cookies

 • Combine the all-purpose flour, almond flour, and salt in a small bowl.
 Set aside.

 • Beat the softened butter in a large bowl with a mixer until light and fluffy, about 30 seconds.
-Add the cocoa powder, 1 cup of powdered sugar, and the almond extract and blend with the mixer on low until everything is well incorporated and the texture looks like chocolate mousse, about 1 minute.
+Add the cocoa powder, 1 cup of powdered sugar, and the almond extract and blend with the mixer on low until everything is well incorporated and the texture resembles chocolate mousse, about 1 minute.

 • Add half the toasted almonds and combine them into the batter with the mixer.
 Add the dry ingredients set aside earlier, and continue blending until they're fully incorporated into the butter mixture.
 The result should now look similar to chocolate ice cream.